danielgee0415/THMCTFNotes/README.md

 # Try Hack Me - Capture The Flag - Self-notes

-## This will contain Screenshots of notes I've been taking while doing CTFs on THM without indepth explanation.
+## This will contain Screenshots of notes I've been taking while doing CTFs on THM without indepth explanation (for now)

 ### PickleRick
 ![image](https://github.com/user-attachments/assets/bbd3a4e4-e19f-4b04-9783-fa40154558a4)